01 Research Framework

 D-NY · U.S. House of Representatives

 Chosen as the left-anchor for her consistently progressive voting record.
-AOC votes in line with the Democratic caucus on the vast majority of bills, making her an effective benchmark for left-leaning alignment.
+Rep. Alexandria Ocasio-Cortez votes in line with the Democratic caucus on the vast majority of bills, making her an effective benchmark for left-leaning alignment.

 REPUBLICAN